 There are Subject Leaders for EYFS/KS1 and KS2.

+They support staff by cascading training and resources, discussions and mentoring.
 They monitor teaching and learning in the school through lesson observations, sharing planning, talking to children, book scrutinies and talking to staff.

 Subject Leaders keep up to date by attending termly Carlisle School’s Partnership meetings and other courses which they cascade to teaching staff.

 CPD is achieved through participation in school-based training, local and national courses.
 Areas for CPD are identified through talking to staff or in order to support the School Development Plan.

 Writing assessment is ongoing in every lesson and helps teachers to plan and identify targeted pupil support.

 In Years 3,4 and 5 cold and hot writes are used as part of the Talk for Writing process to assess a child’s progress.

 Writing is moderated in 4 ways: